Harlaxton Manor: Exterior

 Harlaxton is built to an Elizabethan E-plan.
-The foundation stone of the main central block was laid by Gregory in 1832 and it was complete externally by 1837.
+The foundation stone of the main central block was laid by Gregory in 1832 and the house was complete externally by 1837.
 All of this is by Anthony Salvin, with Gregory's input.
-The main construction materials are Ancaster stone ashlar and brick.
+The main construction materials are Ancaster stone, ashlar and brick.
 (Note: The stone was quarried at Ancaster in Lincolnshire and is also the main building stone used at nearby Belton House, 150 years before Harlaxton.)
 Salvin enhanced the drama of the entrance front by making the entry at basement level, the corresponding garden elevation behind opens directly onto a parterre.
 The main architectural style is that of an Elizabethan or Jacobethan prodigy house, such as nearby Burghley or Wollaton Hall in Nottinghamshire, although with notable European influences.
-Mark Girouard, in his 1979 study, The Victorian Country House, records that Gregory had visited "Bramshill, Hardwick, Hatfield, Knole, Burghley, Wollaton, Kirby Lonleat, Temple Newsam and the Oxford and Cambridge colleges " in pursuit of Elizabethan inspiration.
+Mark Girouard, in his 1979 study, The Victorian Country House, records that Gregory had visited "Bramshill, Hardwick, Hatfield, Knole, Burghley, Wollaton, Kirby Longleat, Temple Newsam and the Oxford and Cambridge colleges " in pursuit of Elizabethan inspiration.
 The uniqueness of Harlaxton, however, is the fusion of Elizabethan and Jacobean styles with the architecture and design of the Baroque.
 Girouard notes that this blending continues "in varying proportions all through the house" and suggests David Bryce, William Burn's chief assistant, as a possible source.